mahanabba/pokernowAnalyzer/README.md

 I wrote this program because I believe it could give a competitive edge by understanding how players usually act.

 I shared this program with everyone I play with to avoid controversy.

+NOTE: We do not play with real money as unregistered gambling is illegal, this is for entertainment purposes only.